Main Information

 Itinerary

-After pickup at Milano Malpensa Airport, we will transfer to Ulrichen, our first destination in Switzerland.
-Once we arrive at the hotel, there will be time for lunch and to prepare our bikes for the days ahead.
+After pickup at Milano Malpensa Airport, we transfer to Ulrichen, our first destination in Switzerland.
+Once we arrive at the hotel, there will be time for lunch, bike assembly, and preparation for the riding days ahead.

-In the early afternoon, we will set out on a short but spectacular ride to the Grimsel Pass and Oberaarsee, offering a memorable first taste of the Swiss Alps.
+In the early afternoon, we set out on a short but spectacular ride to Grimsel Pass and Oberaarsee.
+This first outing offers an ideal introduction to the Swiss Alps, with striking mountain scenery and a memorable start to the trip.

 Day 1 Ride Details